List of Friday the 13th characters: Mark

-Mark Jarvis is a wheelchair bound man, but still likes to keep fit.
+Mark is unable to walk, but still likes to keep fit.
 He plays video games with the other guys and gets the attention of Vickie Perry.
 They talk and Mark tells her he doesn't plan to be in a wheelchair his entire life, the two kiss and Vickie leaves to freshen up.
 Mark goes outside to look around—unbeknownst to him, Jason approaches from behind and kills him by slamming a machete into his face, hurling him down a flight of stairs.

-Although Mark has the last name of Jarvis, he has no relation to then-future protagonist Tommy Jarvis.